 - 101 Introduction to Creative Writing (AR) Examines theory and practice of writing creatively.
 Reading combined with practice in the basic processes of and strategies for writing fiction, poetry, or drama.
 Offered annually. - 201 Writing Fiction Workshop in reading and writing fiction while focusing on principles and techniques used by writers and on key elements of the story form.
 Students will complete stories and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered annually. - 202 Writing Poetry Workshop in reading and writing poetry while focusing on primary techniques and fundamental elements used in writing poetry, both formal and free verse.
 Students will complete a series of poems and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered annually. - 206 Creative Nonfiction (W) Workshop in reading and writing creative non-fiction while focusing on fundamentals, including situating experience, finding the right form, and developing a personal voice.
 Students will complete essays and develop a portfolio.
 Prerequisite: Gateway Colloquium.
-Offered in alternate years. - 301 Seminar in Creative Writing (AR) Seminar and workshop in a single genre or topic focusing on specific issues related to specific schools, styles or subjects in writing (e.g., post-modern fiction, series of poems, lyric forms, dramatic realism, the essay in history, hyper fiction, minimalism, editing and publishing, etc.).
+Offered in alternate years. - 301 Special Topics in Creative Writing (AR) Workshop in a single genre or topic focusing on specific issues related to specific schools, styles or subjects in writing.
 May be repeated for credit if subject matter not duplicated.
-Prerequisite: ENGL 201 (if fiction), 202 (if poetry), 206 (if nonfiction), or consent of instructor.
-These courses may be waived by the instructor based on evaluation of student's portfolio.
+Prerequisite: ENGL 201 (if fiction), ENGL 202 (if poetry), ENGL 206 (if nonfiction, or consent of instructor.
+These prerequisites may be waived by the instructor based on evaluation of student's portfolio.
 Priority enrollment given to writing concentration majors when necessary.
-Offered annually.
+Offered acceptionally - 302 Fiction and Field Study (AR) In this course, students will consider the environmental underpinnings of fiction, exploring the way place works in concert with